 And darkness and decay and the Red Tropes held illimitable dominion over all.

-- Allegory: Some scholars read the tale as one of these for the progression of life, with each successive colored room representing another stage (fittingly, Prospero dies in the final room, which is draped in black).
+- Allegory: Some scholars read the tale as one of these for the progression of life, with each successive colored room representing another stage (fittingly, Prospero dies in the final chamber, which is draped in black).
 On the other hand, Poe was noted for his disdain of over-analysis, so others advise just taking it as a straightforward horror story.
-It's worth noting when Masque was first published in 1842 it carried the subtitle "A Fantasy", which seems to indicate Poe didn't want anyone digging too deep into the meaning of the story.
+It's worth noting when Masque was first published in 1842 it carried the subtitle "A Fantasy", which seems to indicate Poe didn't want anyone digging too deep into the meaning.

-- Asshole Victim: Prospero and his cronies certainly aren't good people; their response to overwhelming human suffering is to hide themselves away and seal the doors so that the sight of death won't disturb their happiness.
+- Asshole Victim: Prospero and his cronies certainly aren't good people; their response to the overwhelming human suffering caused by the Red Death is to hide themselves away and seal the doors so that the sight of death won't disturb their happiness, leaving everyone outside the abbey to fend for themselves.
+It's unlikely that any of them will be missed when their final fate befalls them.

 - Blood from Every Orifice: The most notable symptom of the Red Death is profuse bleeding from the pores, especially the face.